 LeBron James would have a triple double as well as a career and franchise defining block on an Andre Igoudala layup in the dying minutes of the decider, leading to an Irving three to put the Cavaliers up for good, winning the franchise’s first NBA Championship, with James being named Finals MVP.
 The Cavaliers faced the Warriors the following two Finals series, but Golden State had added superstar Kevin Durant, making them too difficult to match up with.

 LeBron James, after fulfilling his promise to bring a Championship to the Cavaliers, left in the 2018 off season for the Los Angeles Lakers.
 After Irving had requested a trade the year earlier, only Kevin Love remained, and much like the first time James left Cleveland, the team went to the bottom of the standings, finishing 14th and 15th in the East the last two years.

 Cleveland is now building around a young core of Collin Sexton and Darius Garland, the Cavaliers first round picks in 2018 and 2019 respectively.
-After finishing 15th in the Eastern Conference with a 19-46 record this last season, the Cavaliers finished second last in the NBA, giving them the equal highest chance (14%) at the first pick in the 2020 NBA draft, but only received the fifth pick.

 Still got some burning questions about the Cleveland Cavaliers?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!